HamzeKabi/Recipe-Page/README.md

 ### What I learned

-- I learned using sassy css, and it's robust features like mixin, nesting.
+- I learned using sassy css, and it's robust features like mixin and nesting.
 - Redundancy reduction using combinators
-- Using !important(as last resort)
+- Using !important (as the last resort)
-- Using media queries for screen sizes bigger than mobile screens(Mobile-first workflow)
+- Using media queries for screen sizes bigger than mobile screens (Mobile-first workflow)
 - Further information about MIME types

 ### Continued development